Raj-Lab-UCSF/Brainframe_old/README.md

 - **PerVox_ExampleData.mat**: this is the example per-voxel data that can be rendered.
 Please see the **Brief Examples** subsection below and lines 207-216 in the script `brainframe_Help.m` for further information and example renderings.

 ## 2. Fields of input_struct
 This section describes the fields of input_struct, the structure object which `brainframe.m` takes for brain rendering.
 Modifying the fields of input_struct will change the rendering.
 You can change these fields directly in an already specified input_struct.
 Alternately, you can create a new input_struct with either `brainframe_inputs_human` or `brainframe_inputs_mouse`.
-This can be done by specifying each field and the value you want to change it to as a Name and Value pair, following standard Matlab syntax.
-This explanation section can also be duplicated within Matlab by publishing or reading the `brainframe_Help.m` script.
+This can be done by specifying each field and the value you want to change it to as a Name and Value pair, following standard MATLAB syntax.
+This explanation section can also be duplicated within MATLAB by publishing or reading the `brainframe_Help.m` script.

 - `voxUreg`: Binary flag for per-voxel or per-region visualizations.
 Human & mouse defaults are both 1.
 A value of 1 indicates per-region visualizations, and a value of 0 indicates per-voxel visualizations.